 Today, we’ll look into three main equipment-related problems manufacturing companies might face and how to cope with them using 1C:Drive ERP.

-However, a great deal of challenges manufacturers face on a daily basis arise due to the non-optimal usage of production equipment, such as extended idle times or overproduction.
+However, many challenges manufacturers encounter daily arise due to the non-optimal usage of production equipment, such as extended idle times overproduction.

 Excessive idle time